-Install PTO Coupler on Tractor PTO Shaft
+Install PTO Coupler on Tractor PTO Shaft (Shown with Debris Guard Removed for Clarity)

 IMPORTANT: To prevent damage to the mower, make sure the PTO quick disconnect is securely locked on the tractor, with the locking balls fully seated in the groove and the ring in the locked position (refer to the Quick Disconnect Ring "Locked" Position illustration).
 After installation, pull on the PTO coupler to check for security.